assertpy/assertpy/README.md

 ### Chaining

 One of the nicest aspects of any fluent API is the ability to chain methods together.
-In the case of `assertpy`, chaining allows you to write assertions as single statement -- that reads like a sentance, and is easy to understand.
+In the case of `assertpy`, chaining allows you to write assertions as single statement -- that reads like a sentence, and is easy to understand.

 Here are just a few examples: